REHA 4018 Podiatric Practice 3

 (b) Clinical Therapies and clinical tutorials

-This unit will continue to develop clinical skills and academic knowledge in a range of therapies.
-This unit will build on previous orthoses and surgery unit content taught in the 3rd year of the program.
-Additional content (‘soft tissue techniques’) will also be introduced to refine student clinical application and reasoning skills to manage musculoskelatal pathologies.
+This subject will continue to develop clinical skills and academic knowledge in a range of therapies and strategies to deliver clinical care delivery.
+This subject will build on previous orthoses and surgery subject content taught in the 3rd year of the program.
+Additional content (‘soft tissue techniques’) will also be introduced to refine student clinical application and reasoning skills to manage musculoskeletal pathologies.
+Content on availability and safe application of digital health technology in Podiatry practice will be covered.
 Clinical tutorials will support the management and educational needs (including case presentations) to facilitate learning during UniClinic sessions.

 Content will include: